 The objective in Phase III is to initiate muscle contractions through positional movement or stimulation.
 This is where recovery really starts to move away from traditional occupational practices.
 Through this stimulation it is our belief that the nervous system is trying to connect the way it did before the spinal cord injury, but without the proper external stimulation to re-teach it, the result is spasm and tone.

 During this recovery phase, clients will find themselves physically more tired than before.
-In this phase the client, with the help of the Spinal Cord Injury Recovery Specialist, is responsible for doing the majority of the physical work without relying on the Specialists’ help.
+In this phase the client, with the help of the Paralysis Recovery Specialist, is responsible for doing the majority of the physical work without relying on the Specialists’ help.
 This emphasis on independent movement will cause their nervous system to recover slower than it did during Phases I and II.

 Known as the transition phase because the client has the ability to move and control their legs and arms, but do not have the strength or coordination to walk without aids; the goal of Phase IV is to improve coordinated movement through all planes of movement and motion.
 The evolution from Phase III to Phase IV can be long and arduous and quite frustrating, and even though not every person will make the transition, the positive support from their peers and specialist help make achieving this goal seem a little easier to attain.